Brambling: foraging for fruit

 Hopefully now he’s a bit bigger and can walk a bit further, we’ll be able to get out in the fields a bit more.

 We’ve also been harvesting the apples off the trees in the front garden.
 There’s 2 cooking apple trees and one with dessert apples.
 Usually we’d grab windfalls, but next door’s dogs have being doing unspeakable things to them, so it’s a case of picking them.
-Think there might be quite a few wasted unfortunately as we can’t get to the top of the trees.
+I think there might be quite a few wasted and left for the birds, as unfortunately as we can’treach the top of the trees.
 But N is slowly understanding how to twist the apples off to avoid knocking lots of the others off at the same time.
+There’s a knack to it.